Speech User Interface Guide

 IBM Form #: REDP-4106-00

-Authors: James Chamberlain, Gary Elliott, Markus Klehr, Jerome Baude
+Authors: James Chamberlain, Gary Elliott, Markus Klehr, and Jerome Baude

 To acquire new customers and to retain existing customers, companies must give credence to customer satisfaction.
 Call centers with well crafted speech-enabled applications significantly improve customer satisfaction, as well as provide customers with additional services and 24x7 support.